- 701 Financial Administration Policy

 In order to comply with sponsors' financial reporting deadlines in an orderly and efficient manner, recipient departments should pay all bills promptly, particularly near the end of the project.
 The financial manager in each department should be aware of the expiration dates and deadlines for each sponsored project in the department and should make any needed adjustments in a timely manner.
 If any orders are placed near the end of the project, the department should notify the vendor of the deadlines involved to ensure delivery of the products and receipt of the invoice within the time available.
 (Normally, all products should be delivered while the sponsored project is still in process; otherwise, the costs could be disallowed since they were not received in time to benefit the project.)
 If salaries and wages are being charged to the contract/grant account, the departments should ensure that steps are taken to reassign employee salaries and wages to other accounts, as appropriate, when the project is over.

-Under this policy, Contracts and Grants Accounting is authorized to submit final invoices and financial reports based on the deadlines noted above for processing projects costs through the accounting system.
+Under this policy, Sponsored Program Accounting is authorized to submit final invoices and financial reports based on the project deadlines provided by the sponsor.
 It is, therefore, critical that the recipient departments pay all project costs within these deadlines to ensure that the University is reimbursed for all allowable project costs.
 Please note that unreimbursed project costs must be covered by the college/school/department involved.

 This document provides guidance on appropriate budgeting and expenditures of sponsored funds, whether from federal or non-federal sources and whether directed toward research, training, or other purposes.